 - 1 lb. raw shrimp, peeled, tail-off (454 grams)

 - Set a large pot of water to boil over medium-high heat on the stovetop.

 - Make the sauce by whisking together the peanut butter, poppy seed butter, soy sauce, fish sauce, sesame oil, maple syrup, and minced garlic.
-Set the Halloween sauce aside.
+Set aside.

 - Drain the shrimp and spaghetti in a colander.
 Return it to the pot (off the heat), and stir in the carrot spirals and the sauce.

-- Divide the Halloween spaghetti between the serving bowls.
+- Divide between serving bowls.
 Garnish with the pumpkin-shaped carrots, sliced scallions, and pumpkin seeds.
-Happy Halloween!
+Enjoy!

 All recipes on this website may or may not be appropriate for you, depending on your medical needs and personal preferences.
 Consult with a registered dietitian or your physician if you need help determining the dietary pattern that may be best for you.

 The nutrition information is an estimate provided as a courtesy.
 It will differ depending on the specific brands and ingredients that you use.
 Calorie information on food labels may be inaccurate, so please don't sweat the numbers too much.

 - Black Bean Soup in Air Fryer

 - Sumac-Roasted Pumpkin Seeds